antoine77340/S3D_HowTo100M/README.md

 text_output = net.text_module(['open door', 'cut tomato'])
 ```

-video_output is a dictionary containing two keys:
+*video_output* is a dictionary containing two keys:
-- 'video_embedding': This is the video embedding (size 512) from the joint text-video space.
+- *video_embedding*: This is the video embedding (size 512) from the joint text-video space.
 It should be used to compute similarity scores with text inputs using the text embedding.
-- 'mixed_5c': This is the global averaged pooled feature from S3D of dimension 1024.
+- *mixed_5c*: This is the global averaged pooled feature from S3D of dimension 1024.
 This should be use for classification on downstream tasks.

-text_output is also a dictionary with a single key:
+*text_output* is also a dictionary with a single key:
-- 'text_embedding': It is the text embedding (size 512) from the joint text-video space.
-To compute the similarity score between text and video, you would compute the dot product between text_embedding and video_embedding
+- *text_embedding*: It is the text embedding (size 512) from the joint text-video space.
+To compute the similarity score between text and video, you would compute the dot product between *text_embedding* and *video_embedding*.

 ## Computing all the pairwise video-text similarities:

-The similarity scores can be computed with a dot product between the text_embedding and the video_embedding.
+The similarity scores can be computed with a dot product between the *text_embedding* and the *video_embedding*.

 ```python
 video_embedding = video_output['video_embedding']